sinch/node-sinch-request/README.md

 	<script src="sample_bundle.js"></script>

-Be sure to check the developer console for sample output.
+Be sure to check the developer console for console output.

 ## Alternate pattern